organisciak/BookwormDB/STATIC/README.md

 Funding and institutional supported has been provided by the Harvard Cultural Observatory, the Digital Public Library of America, Northeastern University, and Rice University.

+## What's in this book

+The first half of this is nuts-and-bolts instructions for building a bookworm: the second half is background and specifications to understand the architecture, to use the API, and to extend the functionality of a Bookworm.

 ## Styleguide

 I'm going to try to use `Bookworm` (capitalized) to refer to the project as a whole and the overall project, and `bookworm` (lowercase) as a way to describe individual installations.